storj-archived/storjshare-gui/README.md

 driveshare-gui
 ==============

-This code provides for the GUI of the DriveFarmer application.
+This code provides for the GUI of the DriveShare application.
 It is written in Python using the Kivy interface.